collinsoden/alx-low_level_programming/README.md

-This is an ALX project on C, the first C project I'll be working on.
+This is an ALX project on C,
+The first C project I'll be working on.
 Betty Linters integrated.

 ALX foundations phase ended in January, 2023.